 The struggle by and for people with disabilities to attain human and civil rights has only recently been recognized as part of American history.
 In many locations — including Western Pennsylvania — the dramatic changes that have occurred have not been sufficiently documented, preserved or shared.
 Attention to do so is growing, along with the understanding that history can be an effective tool to create more inclusive communities.

 Western Pennsylvania is home to a significant amount of disability history.
 The region has a strong record of grassroots advocacy to ensure public education, transportation, and other services, and to end the segregation of people with disabilities in the region’s state-run institutions.

 The Consortium takes the lead on preserving and sharing that history.
 We welcome the participation of individuals and organizations that share this interest.

+People with disabilities are the primary and leading force in the Consortium’s documenting and sharing disability history.
 In all its programs and activities, the Consortium includes people of diverse backgrounds and does not discriminate on the basis of disability, race, color, religion, national origin, ancestry, genetic information, marital status, familial status, sex, age, sexual orientation, veteran status or gender identity and expression.